Hepatitis B: a guide to your care in pregnancy and after your baby is born

 Planning your care

 It is very important to take care of yourself and attend all your appointments.
+The specialist team will work with you to plan your care throughout your pregnancy and birth.

 - testing for your partner, other children or any other family or household members

 You will need to have some more blood tests to find out how much hepatitis B virus is in your blood.
-These will tell us if you have a ‘lower infectivity’ or ‘higher infectivity’.
+These will tell us if you have a lower infectivity or higher infectivity.

-We can then plan the best treatment and care for you and your baby based on these results.
 If the level of virus is high your specialist team may ask you to take tablets to keep the levels of virus lower.
 You might also have a scan to check the health of your liver.

 We will see you near the end of your pregnancy to discuss what will happen when your baby is born and answer any questions you may have.
-Hepatitis B does not affect the way your baby is born.
-It is not a reason on its own to have a caesarean birth.

-You can breast feed your baby safely.
+You can breastfeed your baby safely.
 It is very important to attend all your appointments after the baby is born to keep you and your baby well.
 The team are there to answer any questions you or your family have.

 Monitoring your treatment and care

-The UK Health Security Agency (UKHSA) has a legal duty to carry out infectious disease surveillance of notifiable diseases, such as hepatitis B. This means keeping a watch on the virus and disease to see if it changes and check the vaccine we use continues to work.
+UK Health Security Agency (UKHSA) has a legal duty to carry out infectious disease surveillance of notifiable diseases, such as hepatitis B. This means keeping a watch on the virus and disease to see if it changes and check the vaccine we use continues to work.

 - a small sample of your blood early in pregnancy